Tariq-Mehmood-Malik/Kubernetes/final-assingment.md

 ## Dev Cluster

+This is dev setup only for testing creating baseline for production, in production i will enhance each resource to my knowledge.

 Lets 1st create a namespace called **dev** for deveploment enviroment for building and testing our cluster.

   ```bash